GSA/idmanagement.gov/_implement/piv-auth-mac.md

 <img src="{{site.baseurl}}/assets/piv/attribute_mapping_plist.png" alt="PList configuration for extracting a domain account identifier from a PIV." width="560" height="201">

-Agencies may want to apply [additional smart card configuration](https://developer.apple.com/documentation/devicemanagement/smartcard){:target="_blank"}{:rel="noopener noreferrer"} settings.
+Agencies may want to apply [additional smart card configuration](https://developer.apple.com/documentation/devicemanagement/smartcard){:target="_blank"}{:rel="noopener noreferrer"}{:class="usa-link usa-link--external"} settings.
 Additional options may include:
 - allowSmartCard - Must be set to TRUE to allow the device to leverage smart cards for multiple functions (authentication, digital signing).
 - enforceSmartCard - Can be set to TRUE to ensure that smart card authentication is made mandatory at initial logon, authorization, and unlocking from screensaver mode.
 - tokenRemovalAction - If set to "1," enables the screensaver when a smart card is physically removed from the device.